-The Indian Point Energy Center emergency notification sirens will sound during a regular quarterly test of the system on Wednesday, November 9 between 10:30 a.m. and 11:00 a.m.
+The Indian Point Energy Center emergency notification sirens will sound during a regular quarterly test of the system on Wednesday, August 30 between 6:00 and 6:30 p.m.

-Security officers will be participating in a scheduled training drill at the Indian Point Energy Center during parts of the day and evening on October 4 and October 13.
-The training drills will involve simulated attack scenarios that are intended to be as realistic as possible.
+Security officers will be participating in a scheduled training drill at the Indian Point Energy Center during parts of the day and evening on June 29.
+The training drills will involve simulated attack scenarios intended to be as realistic as possible.
 Members of the public may hear what appears to be gunfire from simulated weapons systems used during the exercises.